 Nulled WordPress themes are modified versions of premium WordPress items that have been made available for free or at a discounted price.
-These hacked items are supplied by websites that have nothing to do with the original developers.
+Nulled theme – these items are supplied by websites that have nothing to do with the original developers.

 Because setting up a high-performing WordPress website can be expensive, some WordPress developers utilize nulled versions of these same technologies.
 While they are less expensive than the official paid versions, nulled themes and plugins represent serious security, SEO, and general website health hazards.

 You’re probably aware that using nulled WordPress themes and plugins is forbidden.
 Nonetheless, they are in high demand.
 Let’s take a brief look at why people favor WordPress themes and plugins.

 The first and most important reason is that these themes are completely free!
 You do not need to buy a license to download, install, and use them, and they are widely available on the internet.